-This entry was posted on 29th September 2017 by Gary.
+This entry was posted on 29th September 2017 by Joan McKechnie.

 Vertigo is a symptom characterized by a false feeling of movement.
-But, what causes vertigo?
-Our top guide explains all you need to know.
+But, what causes vertigo and what treatments are there?
+Our guide explains all you need to know.

-In the long term, vertigo could potentially lead to hearing loss.
+In the long term, the conditions underlying and causing vertigo could potentially lead to hearing loss.
 At HearingDirect.com, we supply a number of key products such as hearing aids to help effectively manage hearing impairments.

-The term is often used to describe a fear of heights, but this is incorrect.
-In fact, it is experienced by people who are standing completely still and are in a steady environment.
-Continue down this post to learn more about what causes vertigo.
+Vertigo is frequently misused to describe a fear of heights.
+In fact, people experience it when they are standing completely still and are in a steady environment.

 Vertigo can be experienced by people from different age groups, although it becomes more common as age progresses.
-It is always advisable to consult your GP if you have concerns regarding vertigo.
+It is always advisable to consult your GP if you have vertigo to identify the underlying cause.

-Before we explore what causes vertigo, we need to know some of the symptoms.
 Vertigo should not be mistaken for dizziness, motion sickness or fear of heights, although the symptoms may look/feel alike.
-Besides the false feeling of movement, vertigo symptoms might include a sense of disorientation and unsteadiness, nausea, and vomiting.
+Besides the false feeling of movement, vertigo might include a sense of disorientation and unsteadiness, nausea, and vomiting.
 The sufferers may also report experiencing unusual eye movements (nystagmus), headache, tinnitus or hearing loss.

-The severity of the symptoms as well as their duration differs from person to person.
+The severity of vertigo as well as its duration differs from person to person.
 The feeling might occur accidentally and diminish in a few minutes, but it may also affect the sufferer’s life on a regular basis and last for several hours or even longer, causing great distress and discomfort.

 We recommend you consult your local medical professional if you have concerns regarding vertigo, particularly if the symptoms last for a long period of time and reoccur regularly.
 Below we assess what causes vertigo, highlighting some of its more common causes.

-One of the most common reasons is the possibility for disorders in the function of the inner ear, which not only plays a crucial role in the process of hearing but is also responsible for the balance of the whole body.
+One of the most common reasons are disorders in the function of the inner ear.
+The inner ear not only plays a crucial role in the process of hearing but is also responsible for the balance of the whole body.
 Compromising this can lead to a balance disorder.

-Problems with the inner ear could be what causes vertigo.
-This can include:
+Problems with the inner ear can cause vertigo.
+These can include:

-As already mentioned, if you have any concerns over balance or hearing difficulties you should immediately consult a medical professional, this article is for information purposes only and should not be used for self-diagnosis.
+Other conditions that may lead to vertigo include epilepsy, tumours, migraine headaches, multiple sclerosis, and head injuries.
+If you have any balance or hearing difficulties you should immediately consult a medical professional.
+This article is for information purposes only and you should not use it for self-diagnosis.

-There are several ways to treat vertigo but this will depend on the severity and defining symptoms of the condition.
+There are several vertigo treatments available, but this will depend on the severity and defining symptoms of the condition.
 However, in some cases, vertigo can be improved naturally over time.